itsducksss/Basic-Single-Interactable-NPC/README.md

 - [string](https://docs.unity3d.com/560/Documentation/ScriptReference/String.html) this refers ta sequence of characters.
 - text this refers to the part of the TextMeshPro that will be use to show dialouge.
 - template_clone refers to the d_template that is duplicated.
-- Instantiate](https://docs.unity3d.com/6000.0/Documentation/Manual/instantiating-prefabs.html) this allows us to create a copy (prefab) of an object into unity.
+- [Instantiate](https://docs.unity3d.com/6000.0/Documentation/Manual/instantiating-prefabs.html) this allows us to create a copy (prefab) of an object into unity.
 - Instantiate(d_template, canva.transform) this means that it will create the d_template and will spawn it in using the [transform](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Component-transform.html) of the canva.
 - template_clone.transform.GetChild(1).GetComponent<TextMeshProUGUI>().text = text; means that from the instantiated d_template clone it will get the TextMeshPro component and will change the text part of the TextMeshPro which will allow us to show and change the dialouge.

+This just means that the D_Template prefab we made will instantiate when we press "f" and the text will appear using the TextMeshPro package.
+This also just means that the D_Template will appear in the correct area by using the canva.transform as a base.

 ![image](https://github.com/user-attachments/assets/d1684d09-280e-48df-b624-21aa653de47a)